On two geometric realizations of an affine Hecke algebra: Extending an equivalence from the subcategory of perfect complexes

 Assume that (c) holds.
-In view of the Lemma, it suffices to find for every $m$ an object $F_{M,m}\in D_{perf}(X)$ and a morphism $c_m:i(\F_{M,m})\to M$ so that $\Psit(Cone(c_m)[l])=0$ for $l\geq m$.
+In view of the Lemma, it suffices to find for every $m$ an object $\F_{M,m}\in D_{perf}(X)$ and a morphism $c_m:i(\F_{M,m})\to M$ so that $\Psit(Cone(c_m)[l])=0$ for $l\geq m$.
 Moreover, it suffices to do so after possibly replacing the full embedding $i$ by the functor $i':\F\mapsto i\circ (\F\otimes L^{\otimes p})$ for some $p\in \Zet$ (notice that conclusion of Lemma \ref{PsiM} is not affected by such a substitution).

 Let $d_0$ be the largest integer such that $\Psit(M[d_0])\ne 0$.
 We argue by descending induction in $d_0$.
-Using the finite generation condition we find a locally free sheaf $\EE\in Coh(X)$ and a morphism $\EE[-d_0]\to M$, such that the induced map $\Psit_m(\EE)\to \Psit_m(M[d_0])$ is surjective for some $m\in \Zet$.
+Using the finite generation condition we find a locally free sheaf $\EE\in Coh(X)$ and a morphism $i(\EE)[-d_0]\to M$, such that the induced map $\Psit_m(i(\EE))\to \Psit_m(M[d_0])$ is surjective for some $m\in \Zet$.
 Fix $m_0\geq 0$ such that $R^{>0}\Gamma (L^{\otimes i}\otimes \EE)=0$ for $i\geq m_0$.
 We can assume without loss of generality that $m_0\geq m$.
-Then upon replacing the embedding $i$ by $i':\F\mapsto i(\F\otimes L^{\otimes -m_0})$ we get that $M':=Cone\left( \EE\to M \right)$ satisfies: $\Psit(M'[i])=0$ for $i\geq d_0$.
+Then upon replacing the embedding $i$ by $i':\F\mapsto i(\F\otimes L^{\otimes -m_0})$ we get that $M':=Cone\left(i( \EE)\to M \right)$ satisfies: $\Psit(M'[i])=0$ for $i\geq d_0$.
 Also it is clear that the finite generation condition is satisfied for $M'$, $i'$.
 Thus we can assume that the statement is true for $M'$ by the induction assumption.
 Then the statement about $M$ follows from the octahedron axiom. \epf

-\subsection{A characterization of $D^b(Coh(X))$ as an ambient category of $D^b_{perf}(X)$}
+\subsection{A characterization of $D^b(Coh(X))$ as an ambient category of $D_{perf}(X)$}

-We continue to assume that the functor $i $ is fully faithful.
+We continue working under the assumption that $i $ is fully faithful.
 Assume also that equivalent conditions of Proposition \ref{fingencrit} hold, thus the condition of Proposition \ref{fullfaithrep}(b)(i) is satisfied.
 Assume also that assumption (b,ii) holds.
-In view of Proposition \ref{fullfaithrep} we get a functor $\Psi:\CC\to D^b(Coh(X))$ sending $M\in \CC$ to $\F\in D^b(Coh(X))$ representing the functor $\G\mapsto Hom(i(\G), M)$ on $D_{perf}(Coh(X))$.
+In view of Proposition \ref{fullfaithrep} we get a functor $\Psi:\CC\to D^b(Coh(X))$ sending $M\in \CC$ to $\F\in D^b(Coh(X))$ representing the functor $\G\mapsto Hom(i(\G), M)$ on $D_{perf}(X)$.

 It is not hard to see that $\Psi$ is a triangulated functor.